erub24/COVIDMap/README.md

-# COVIDMap
+# Interactive Map of cases of COVID-19 in the U.S. Overtime.
-Code for an interactive map of COVID cases and testing over time in US
+All cases are organized by state/territory and are presented in per million rate